 The National Highway Traffic Safety Administration, or NHTSA, published an air bag report.
 It states that Audi is not able to track which cars have the part that may explode.
 Volkswagen is recalling all vehicles that have the faulty airbag to prevent the owners and occupants of their vehicles from harm.
 Replacement parts are not yet available.
 But, Audi will be notifying owners as soon as they are.

-On October 21, 2019, German car manufacturer Audi, Volkswagen’s parent company, received reports from suppliers about issues with NADI inflators found during field tests.
+On October 21, 2019, German car manufacturer Volkswagen, Audi’s parent company, received reports from suppliers about issues with NADI inflators found during field tests.
 Audi’s safety board was notified a few weeks later in November, and talks with the supplier commenced.
-After confirming the risk, Audi notified the US National Highway Traffic Safety Administration of the risk and the findings of their investigation so far, and Audi began an analysis of retrieved parts from the German and international markets in early January 2020.
+After confirming the risk, Audi notified the US National Highway Traffic Safety Administration (NHTSA) of the risk and the findings of their investigation so far, and Audi began an analysis of retrieved parts from the German and international markets in early January 2020.
 Simultaneously, Takata sent out a defect report detailing the issues with the NADI inflators and the danger they posed.
-Audi independently verified the risk on January 22, 2020, when their own test results showed that there was indeed a risk of slow or no deployment caused by the absorption of moisture.
+Audi independently verified the risk on January 22, 2020, when their own test results showed that there was indeed a risk of slow or no airbag deployment.

 MotorSafety.org is a not-for-profit organization dedicated to vehicle safety and assisting consumers with the identification and resolution of vehicle manufacturing recalls and defects.
 Through education, awareness, government relations, repair facility referrals and strategic partnerships, MotorSafety.org hopes to remove every unsafe vehicle from the road, facilitate its proper repair, and ensure its prompt return to the owner once the vehicle has met the required safety and performance standards.
 For more information about MotorSafety.org, please email firstname.lastname@example.org.